iammadhankumar/fullstack-java-interview-guide/md-files/java-interview-questions.md

 <b>Serializable:</b> `Serializable` is a marker interface that indicates an object can be serialized.</br>
 <b>Cloneable:</b> `clonable` is a marker interface that indicates an object can be cloned.

-#### 8. Explain OOPS Concept in Java ?
-Object-Oriented Programming (OOP) in Java is a programming style that uses the classes and its objects to represent entities and ideas.
-Its a way of organizing code using objects.
-It focuses on four main concepts: encapsulation (hiding data), inheritance (sharing properties), polymorphism (using a single interface for different forms), and abstraction (simplifying complex systems).

 ### Java Memory Management :
 #### 1. What is the difference between stack and heap memory ?
 Stack memory stores temporary data like method calls and local variables.